top of page

 Mysore mutton

 I was surprised by how simple this dish is to make.
 Yes, it takes time, but the steps are few, and the dish needs little attention.
-In this dish, the meat is slowly cooked and caramelized over time with a rich surface loaded with flavour.
-This is a simple recipe, but on that is very satisfying.
+In this dish, the meat is slowly cooked and caramelized over time, with a rich surface loaded with flavour.
+This is a simple recipe, but it is very satisfying.

 The meat is very tender, and the spices and soy sauce have caramelized onto the meat.
-It is a dry dish and served best with parathas or chapattis or the local aki roti.
+It is a dry dish served with parathas, chapattis or the local aki roti.

 For more recipes from this cookbook, click here.